TewodrosAdimas/reactBestPractice/calculator/README.md

 ## Acknowledgments

-This project was created to practice and learn React basics, particularly handling state and events in functional components.
+This project was created as part of a journey to deepen skills in React and JavaScript, focusing on state and event handling in functional components.